The Blog Social

 I’ve used ShortPixel on websites with great results—it’s perfect if you’re not super tech-savvy.

-If your website runs on WordPress (like many of us), these plugins will make image optimization a breeze:
+If your website runs on WordPress (like many of us), these plugins will make image optimisation a breeze:

 1. Smush

-Smush is one of the most popular WordPress image optimization plugins for good reason.
-It works in the background, optimizing your images automatically.
+Smush is one of the most popular WordPress image optimisation plugins for good reason.
+It works in the background, optimising your images automatically.

 What makes it awesome: